dart-lang/language/working/macros/feature-specification.md

 ### Generating macro applications

-In most cases a macro should not need to generate code which itself contains a macro application.
 Since macros are regular Dart code and classes, one macro can instantiate and run the other macro's code directly as part of the first macro's execution.

-If that's not sufficient, a macro may generate macro applications which in turn get expanded during compilation.
+That allows macros to be directly composed in some cases.
+But in cases where a macro in one phase wants to invoke a macro in another phase (including itself), a macro can generate code containing a macro application.
+Those in turn expanded during compilation.
 This is allowed in two ways:

+**TODO**: Consider more direct support for macros that declare and then implement their own declarations: https://github.com/dart-lang/language/issues/1908.

 #### Adding macro applications to new declarations